mauriciojost/botino-arduino/README.md

 You can telnet the device for debugging purposes.
 You will get the logs via Wifi.

 You can also control the device.
 To do so you need to enter in configuration mode, by sending via telnet the command `conf` (and wait for the device to pick it up).
-Then send the command `?` for help.
+Then send the command `help` for help.

 ## Poses